Emily O'Reilly

 Emily O'Reilly is an author and former journalist and broadcaster who became Ireland's first female Ombudsman in 2003, succeeding Kevin Murphy.
 On 3 July 2013, she was voted European Ombudsman by the European Parliament.
 She was re-elected in 2014 and in 2019, in each case for a mandate of five more years.
 She was educated at University College Dublin, Trinity College Dublin, and Harvard University, where she was awarded a Nieman Fellowship in journalism.

+Early life

+O'Reilly is from Tullamore, County Offaly and her family moved to Dublin when she was 8 years old.

 Journalism

 She began her career as a journalist in the 1970s.
-Since then, she has held senior positions with The Irish Press and the Sunday Tribune, as well as serving as a political columnist at The Sunday Times and as the Political Editor of The Sunday Business Post.
+She held senior positions with The Irish Press and the Sunday Tribune, as well as serving as a political columnist at The Sunday Times and as the Political Editor of The Sunday Business Post.
 In 1991 she made an extended appearance on the British television discussion programme After Dark, alongside among others Patrick Cosgrave, J. P. Donleavy, David Norris and Francis Stuart.

 In 1998, she became the editor of Magill magazine.
 She resigned in September 1999 when the magazine's sister publication, In Dublin, was banned by the Censorship of Publications Appeal Board for advertising brothels and prostitution services.
-O'Reilly was also a broadcaster on Raidió Teilifís Éireann (RTÉ) and Today FM.
+O'Reilly was also a broadcaster on RTÉ and Today FM.